pyeventsourcing/eventsourcing/docs/topics/process.rst

                 assert retries, "Failed set order.is_paid"

-Do it again, lots of times.

-This time, ``app`` will be working concurrently with the ``orders`` process that is running in the operating system process that was started in the previous step.
+Let's do that again, but with a batch of orders.
+Below, ``app`` will be working concurrently with the ``orders`` process that is running in the operating system process that was started in the previous step.
+The ``reservations`` and the ``payments`` process will also be processing concurrently with the ``orders`` process.
 Because there are two instances of the ``Orders`` process, each may make changes at the same time to the same aggregates, and there may be conflicts writing to the notification log.
-Since the conflicts will causes database transactions to rollback, and commands to be restarted, it isn't a very good design, but it still works because the process is reliable.
+Since the conflicts will causes database transactions to rollback, and commands to be restarted, it isn't a very good design, but this bad design helps to demonstrate the processing of the system is reliable.

-The ``retry`` decorator is applied to the ``create_new_order()`` factory, so that when conflicts are encountered, the operation can be retried.
+Please note, the ``retry`` decorator is applied to the ``create_new_order()`` factory, so that when conflicts are encountered, the operation can be retried.
 For the same reason, the ``@retry`` decorator is applied the ``run()`` method of the process application class, ``Process``.
 In extreme circumstances, these retries will be exhausted, and the original exception will be reraised by the decorator.
 Obviously, if that happened in this example, the ``create_new_order()``